Bouchellal/embedded_software_learning_platform/README.md

 Thus, we **invite students** to inform us and **suggest** new links for better content.

 <details>
-<summary>The technical skills we will guide students through are:<summary>
+<summary>The technical skills we will guide students through are:</summary>
   - UML / SysML:
     - [ ] How to design and document software with diagrams.